 Percent of Salaries

-$55,000 X .03 = $1,650 (bonus for graphic designer)
+$55,000 x 0.03 = $1,650 (bonus for graphic designer)

-$30,000 X .03 =$900 (bonus for administrative assistant)
+$30,000 x 0.03 =$900 (bonus for administrative assistant)

 In this example, employees who are paid more in regular salary will receive a higher bonus.
-This could still lead to some dismay since the bonus is determined the type of position each employee holds, but it ensures every staff member receives a payout.
+This could lead to some dismay since the bonus is determined by the type of position each employee holds, but it ensures every staff member receives a payout.

 Sign-on & Retention Bonuses

-Both sign-on and retention bonuses are usually paid as flat rates, which means there’s no calculation necessary if it’s all paid out at one time.
+Both sign-on and retention bonuses are usually paid as flat rates—which means there’s no calculation necessary if it’s all paid out at one time.
 For example, if your policy states to pay new employees who relocated for the job a $2,500 sign-on bonus, you will distribute that amount.

 The terms of a bonus agreement or policy might indicate the bonus should be paid in increments, and if that’s the case, you will need to determine how much you should distribute and how often.

-$3,000 (bonus) / 4 (months bonus should be distributed) = $750
+$3,000 (bonus) / 4 (months bonus should be distributed) = $750 per month